e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The builder — `Assembly()` plus `add!`/`connect!` — is rejected (row 39).

-**Why.** Its one real advantage, programmatic generation, survives intact in the type-based form: a declaration is an ordinary function body, and loops and comprehensions build the returned tuple.
+Its one real advantage, programmatic generation, survives intact in the type-based form: a declaration is an ordinary function body, and loops and comprehensions build the returned tuple.

 #### `Group`: the on-the-fly assembly